IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 The resulting workpiece should be gently sanded with fine sandpaper to remove any oxides formed. **Do not apply great effort and do not use coarse-grained sandpaper to avoid spoiling the workpiece**.
 ![Copper clad board sanding](../Resources/PCB%20Toner%20transfer/PCB-10-Copper-clad-boadr-sanding.png)

-Treat the surface of the workpiece with a solvent, degreaser or acetone.
+Treat the surface of the workpiece with a acetone or solvent.
 After this stage, do not touch the working copper surface with your hands.
 ![Finish preparing](../Resources/PCB%20Toner%20transfer/PCB-11-Finish-preparing.png)

 Now you are ready to transfer the toner to the workpiece.
 Turn on the clothes iron, set the maximum temperature and wait for it to warm up.
 At this time, place the printed template on top of the cutted out workpiece.